wp-plugins/easy-notify-lite/readme.txt

 = How can I get support? =

-* We are not able to provide anything other than community based support for Easy Notify Lite.
+* We are not able to provide anything other than community based support for Easy Notify.
 Please consider upgrading to [Easy Notify Professional](http://ghozylab.com/) for support.

 = How can I say thanks? =